kyang5/coursedescriptions/source/masters_prereqs.rst

 equivalents of our
 :doc:`comp163` and
 :doc:`comp264`
-and likely :doc:`comp363`
+and :doc:`comp363`
-to the two courses already listed.
+to the two courses already listed above.

 Software Engineering students are in the middle.
-The background for the Computer Science student is helpful, but adept transitioning students may manage with the courses two basic courses that the IT students need.
+The background for the Computer Science student is helpful, but adept transitioning students may manage with the two basic courses that the IT students need.

 Many of our best students in Information Technology and Software Engineering